Grey-DeMonstr/gumballs/README.md

 # gumballs
-Varios scripts for "Gumballs and Dungeons" mobile game
+Various scripts for "Gumballs and Dungeons" mobile game